 This statement of institutional policy regarding the treatment of student education records is consistent with Section 438 of the General Education Provision Act, Title IV of Pub.
-L. 90-247, as amended, and popularly known as the Buckley Amendment.
+L. 90-247, as amended, and popularly known as the Buckley Amendment, or the Family Educational Rights and Privacy Act of 1974 (FERPA).

 b.
 Education Records.
 Education records are those records which meet the Act's definition of the term.
 The following records are not education records: